Managing stress, anxiety, and other mental health challenges is crucial to a successful university experience, and a key university priority.

 Sidney puts a strong focus on mindfulness, and we hope to continue to offer students advice and practical coping strategies.
 Examples have included art therapy sessions and the particularly popular chocolate demonstrations during the exam period!

-Student Counselling Service is available to all undergraduate students in residence and graduate students on the register.
+University Counselling Service (UCS) is available to all undergraduate students in residence and graduate students on the register.
 They offer one to one counselling and different therapeutic groups.
 All are accessed on a self-referral basis.

 How do I make an appointment?